 The creation and expansion of FTZs will inevitably bring more revenue to Mainland China.

-China is set compete more with Hong Kong
+Mainland China is set to compete with Hong Kong

 The expansion of Mainland China’s FTZs is a long-term threat to Hong Kong’s position of being a link between the Mainland and the rest of the world.